red-gate/SQL-code-smells/README.md

 SQL code smells
 ===============

->*This is still a work in progress - we'll add more of the book over the next few days.*
+>*This is still a work in progress - we'll clean up some of the formatting over the next few days.*

 #Contents